IN THIS ARTICLE

 How should I use cefazolin (Ancef, Kefzol)?

-You may need to mix cefazolin with a liquid (diluent) before using it.
+Cefazolin must be mixed with a liquid (diluent) before using it.
 If you are using the injections at home, be sure you understand how to properly mix and store the medication.

 Use each disposable needle only one time.
 Throw away used needles in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.